Disclaimer: I do not own Code Geass or any of its canon characters.

 Luna regained consciousness in a pile of twisted steel and shattered concrete.
 The first thing she felt was a sharp pain, and her left arm refused to move.
 She looked to the left and a large piece of shrapnel protruding from her shoulder.
 It had gone all the way through, and become embedded in the concrete slab behind her.
 Instead of being worried, she felt curious.
 The wound hurt, but not nearly as much as it should have.
 Another effect of Code?

 She pulled on the metal with her good hand, but it refused to move.
-Feeling the pain to be tolerable, she pushed forward instead until she felt the front of the spike leave the exit wound on her back.
+Feeling the pain to be tolerable, she pushed her body forward instead until she felt the end of the spike exit her back.
 A flash of red from below caught her attention.
-Her code had lit up, the Geass symbol centered at the top of her chest, instead of on the forehead like CC.
-It was exactly where it had hit in the World of C.
+Her code had lit up, the glowing birdlike sigil centered at the top of her chest, exactly where it had hit Lelouch's form in the World of C.

 From her view within the rubble, she could see three paratroopers.
 Their uniforms and gear appeared to be regular military.
 The Britannians all held standard issue assault rifles.
-Unlike most infantry, they were wearing less armor, which only covered the chest.
-Less armor meant less bulk and weight, but also less protection.
+Unlike most imperial infantry, they were wearing less armor, which only covered the chest.
+Less armor meant less bulk and weight, which was a necessary tradeoff when deploying from a fixed wing aircraft.
 The princess hid until just after they passed her.
-They were moving slowly, and were still close enough for accurate shots.
+They were moving slowly as they scanned for forward threat, but were still close enough for her to land accurate shots.
+She steadied herself and took aim.

-Luna shot the first one in the back of the head.
+Luna shot the first paratrooper in the back of the head.
 He dropped without even knowing they were under attack.
 Two more shots hit the man to his right, the first grazing his neck, the second severing his spine.
 The third man was destined for a different fate.
-She fired again, hitting him in the legs and right arm.
+She emptied the magazine, hitting him in the legs and right arm.
 He fell down from the excruciating pain, unable to return fire.
 From the amount he was bleeding, she guessed that the rounds had not hit the femoral artery.
 He would stay conscious long enough to get some information.

-She quickly changed mags, preferring to have a full one before she stepped out of cover.
+She quickly changed mags before stepping out of cover.
 There was no reason to strictly conserve ammo when the corpses in front of her were effectively a free resupply.
 She looked left and right, and saw nobody on either side.
 Luna kept her pistol on him as she approached.

 "Look at me.
 Do you know who I am?"
 The girl asked the bleeding man.
 He looked, and his eyes all but said yes for him.